broxus/octusbridge-solana-docs/README.md

 # Reminders for developers

 1. Remember to reserve more size for accounts and programs for future uses.
-2. Make `Bridge` program, save its public key (address) to `Token Proxy` to check that only this `Bridge` program will be used.
+2. Make `Round loader` program, save its program id to `Token Proxy` to check that only this `Round loader` program will be used.
-3. Store each round relays in `Bridge` program dependent account.
-So `Bridge` will have all rounds relays and can check transfer in any round.
+3. Store each round relays in `Round loader` program dependent accounts.
+So all rounds relays will be stored and one can check relay public key from any round.
 4. In case of transfer from `Everscale`, `Token Proxy` must store payload id, generate address and check that it was not created before.
 This will save us from double spending.
-5. Validate all accounts on input for both `Token Proxy` and `Bridge` programs.
+5. Validate all accounts on input for both `Token Proxy` and `Round loader` programs.
 As by design all accounts in `Solana` is transferred by user in client transaction, all programs must check all of them in order to not get fooled.